-Project Title Project Number Initiatin g Department National Fitness Campaign - Fitness ness Court Recreat ion and Parks Asset Category Asset Num ber Priority Score 50 Project Description The National Fitness Campaign's outdoor bodyweight circuit-training system features a series of full-body exercises that can be completed in just seven minutes.
-7 Movements in 7 Minutes is a simple yet powerful workout created for a range of athletic abilities, and is optimally performed on the Fitness Court®.
-Developed by experts in the field, each exercise takes 45 seconds, with a 15-second interlude between sets, and is shown to burn more calories per minute than most other forms of exercise.
-The outdoor NFC Fitness Court accommodates a variety of skill levels and abilities at each station, from beginner to expert.
-Each piece of equipment allows users to leverage their body-weight at different angles and levels of resistance as a tool to improve over time.
-Location for Fitness Court is to be determined.
-Regulatory or Legal Mandates Operational Necessity Prior Funding Non-City sources of funding Project will be funded by grants and donations FY2019 Budget commitment allow s project stage: Project Y lears Total Project Budget
+Project Title Project Number Initiatin g Department National Fitness Campaign - Fitness ness Court Recreat ion and Parks Asset Category Asset Num ber Priority Score 50 Project Description The National Fitness Campaign circuit-training system features a exercises that can be completed Movements in 7 Minutes is a sin created for a range of athletic ab performed on the Fitness Court the field, each exercise takes 45 interlude between sets, and is sh per minute than most other form The outdoor NFC Fitness Court skill levels and abilities at each expert.
+Each piece of equipment their body-weight at different ar as a tool to improve over time.
+Location for Fitness Court is to Regulatory or Legal Mandates a series of full-boo in just seven minu- ple yet powerful ilities, and is opti Developed by e seconds, with a 1 own to burn more is of exercise. accommodates a station, from begi allows users to be regles and levels of dy ttes.
+7 workout mally experts in 5-second calories variety of nner to everage F resistance DESS COURT IN THE DESIGN SET TOTOR CONSTRUCTION Prior Funding Non-City sources of funding Project will be funded by grants and donations FY2019 Budget commitment allow s project stage: Project Y lears Total Project Budget